 The Company is a Vancouver-based mineral exploration entity engaged in the acquisition and exploration of precious and base metals properties.
 The Company is targeting early- to mid-stage exploration projects in jurisdictions which are mining-friendly, with strong mining codes, and with excellent geological potential.
-The Company's exploration activities are currently focused in Serbia and Bulgaria.
+The Company's exploration activities have been focused in Serbia and Bulgaria; however, management is actively investigating potential business opportunities in other regions.